aredridel/recipes/Breads/Orange Rolls.md

 Makes two 20 cm by 20 cm (8 inch) pans of rolls.

-Remove the zest from two oranges (I use a vegetable peeler then chop with a knife — a little pith won't hurt, and the thicker zest will be softened by the pre-coo.
+Remove the zest from two oranges (I use a vegetable peeler then chop with a knife — a little pith won't hurt, and the thicker zest will be softened by the pre-cooking)

 Mix